feijaouk/antoniocloud.com/docs/_posts/2020/2020-04-04-linux-command-tee-examples-how-it-works.md

     - parallel
 ---

+`tee` command in linux command line, how `tee` works, simple explanations.
+Imagine the `tee` command as a 'T' , input on the left and 2 exists or outputs, right and down.
+Output to a file or another command AND output to the screen.

 > WORK IN PROGRESS

 `cat SAMPLE_FILE | tee  > this_file.log`

-Image the `tee` command as a 'T'

-The input goes into for this command goes can go to 2 different outputs.

 ```bash